Reynolds delivers vs former team, Pirates rally past SF 6-4

-SAN FRANCISCO (AP) — Bryan Reynolds hit a go-ahead single against his former team during a four-run rally in the ninth inning that sent the Pittsburgh Pirates over the San Francisco Giants 6-4 on Monday night.
+SAN FRANCISCO (AP) — Bryan Reynolds finally made it to San Francisco, and he delivered.

+Reynolds hit a go-ahead single against his former team during a four-run rally in the ninth inning that sent the Pittsburgh Pirates to a 6-4 win over the Giants on Monday night.

 Down 4-2, the Pirates used three pinch-hitters and came back against three Giants relievers in the ninth.